 Loaded with herbs, this will get anyone eating more vegetables.
 Get the Green Goddess Dip recipe.

-Tangy, salty, and spicy—this one is perfect for turkey sandwiches.
+Yes, there’s a lot of dairy here, but it’s balanced by fresh bell peppers.
+Tangy, salty, and spicy—this one is perfect for jazzing up turkey sandwiches or carrot sticks.
 Get our Whipped Feta with Sweet and Hot Peppers recipe.

 It’s packed with vitamins and vibrant pink—couldn’t ask for more.
 Get the Roasted Beet Hummus recipe.

-Vibrant in both color and flavor, this hummus is also extra nutritious thanks to the pound of carrots packed in.
+Another hummus that’s unusually vibrant in both color and flavor, this dip is also extra nutritious thanks to the pound of carrots packed in.
 Get our Spicy Carrot Hummus recipe.

 Sweet green peas are blended with fluffy ricotta for a fantastic toast topper, but this elegant snack or appetizer is made even better with the addition of spring onion gremolata and toasted pine nuts.
 Get the Sweet Pea and Ricotta Crostini with Spring Onion Gremolata recipe.

-Always a classic, always a hit.
+Always a classic, always a hit, this version is lightened up with low fat cheese and light sour cream, but is still plenty rich and creamy.
 Get the Spinach Artichoke Dip recipe.

 A food processor makes quick work of all the herbs in this Argentinian steak sauce.
 Get our Chimichurri Sauce recipe.